Newburyport Literary Festival

 Paulette Demers Turco

-Paulette Demers Turco is honored to serve as Program Moderator for the Festival’s Day of Poetry.
+A Powow River Poet and editor of The Powow River Poets Anthology II (Able Muse Press, 2021), co-organizes and hosts Powow monthly readings.
 Her second book, Shimmer, an ekphrastic poetry collection (Kelsay Books, 2023) pairs her art and poetry.
-A Powow River Poet, is a co-organizer and host for the Powow reading series, and editor of The Powow River Poets Anthology II (Able Muse Press, 2021).
-Her poems appear in The Lyric, Ibbetson Street, Mezzo Cammin, The Poetry Porch, Loch Raven Review, Quill & Parchment, and others.
-Awards include nomination for a Pushcart Prize and the Robert Frost Poetry Award.
-Born and raised in RI, she enjoys retirement in Newburyport following her career in optometry in academic settings.
+Her poems appear in The Lyric, Ibbetson Street, Mezzo Cammin, The Poetry Porch, Loch Raven Review, Quill & Parchment, Pulsebeat, and several anthologies.
+Awards include the Robert Frost Poetry Award and a Pushcart Prize nomination.
+Born and raised in Rhode Island, she lives in Newburyport after forty years in academic and clinical optometry.
 Powow member page.